 In a move to make it easier for employees, customers and partners to sign on to any app on any device, Salesforce.com has rolled out Identity.
-The integrated identity service, built on the Salesforce platform, promises to eliminate complex identity silos so CIOs can deliver a productive and customized user experience across every Web, mobile
+The integrated identity service, built on the Salesforce platform, promises to eliminate complex identity silos so CIOs can deliver a productive and customized user experience across every Web, mobile and on-premises app.

 Customers such as New England Biolabs, Sierra Club and Varsity Brands are already using Salesforce Identity to centrally manage the proliferation of apps and devices that are changing how businesses connect.

-“The traditional information boundaries of a company are evaporating as new apps and devices have revolutionized how employees, customers and partners are interacting and sharing business data ,” said Mike Rosenbaum, executive vice president of Salesforce Platform at Salesforce.com.
+“The traditional information boundaries of a company are evaporating as new apps and devices have revolutionized how employees, customers and partners are interacting and sharing business data,” said Mike Rosenbaum, executive vice president of Salesforce Platform at Salesforce.com.
 “Salesforce Identity enables CIOs to accelerate this enterprise transformation with a single scalable identity solution for the connected world -- directly from the cloud platform they trust."

 Easing the ID Management Pain